nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 BossFarmUsesSeeds: (Default) false
 Spams seeds during bossfarm mode and where boss farm is run as secondary.

+BossFarmFast: (Default) false
+During base boss farm mode use violins via the artifacts screen so that multipliers can be used, increasing speed of boss farming at the cost of using a window.

 WobblyWingsSleepAmount: (Default) 750
 Timer for WW spam, much lower and you might skip bosses entirely, higher if you don't instantly kill.